Oh240/katacoda-scenarios/Kubernetes-102/K8 102 Section 4.md

 kubectl logs is a command that views the stdout and stderr from Pods.

-Now let's delete the pod and see what happens.
+Now let's delete a single pod and see what happens.

 ---

 `kubectl delete pod $(kubectl get pod --selector="user"="a123456" -o jsonpath={.items[0]..metadata.name}) `{{execute}}

+Deleting a pod will take some time to delete, so please be patient.

 pod "a123456-deployment-xxxx-xxxx" deleted